saltstack/salt-enhancement-proposals/0024-sub-state-returns.md

 - External state engine: A salt module that has the ability to execute a group of configurations (I.E Ansible, Chef, Idem)
 - Sub state run: A new key in the return of salt states that allows definitions of external state engine run details

-This is the bulk of the SEP.
-Explain the design in enough detail for somebody familiar with the product to understand, and for somebody familiar with the internals to implement.
-It should include:

 How it is used
 --------------